jvbriones/jvbriones.github.io/docs/dev/QA/performance.md

 ### Workload estimation

-For example, if there are 5 millions of users of the SUT, we need to know how many users we need to replicate in our tests to have a proper population and estimation to have a confidence of 99% of the results, which gives us a workload in our test of about 16k users (more or less explained.
+For example, if there are 5 millions of users of the SUT, we need to know how many users we need to replicate in our tests to have a proper population and estimation to have a confidence of 99% of the results, which gives us a workload in our test of about 16k users (more or less explained).
 See this video for more info [www.youtube.com/watch?v=X4NVS1kDoMQ]

 There are tools like [www.raosoft.com/samplesize.html] that help us to compute those values.